Chloe Ricketts: Washington Spirit

 On March 7, 2025, with the squad depleted by injuries, Ricketts started and played 61 minutes in the 2025 NWSL Challenge Cup against the Orlando Pride.
 She was the youngest NWSL player to start a final.
 After a 1–1 draw, Washington won the championship rematch 4–2 on penalties.
 The following week, she made her third career regular-season start in the season opener, a 2–1 win over the Houston Dash.
 She possibly scored the winning goal with a shot that struck the crossbar, but it was officially credited to Ashley Hatch who finished off the rebound.
 On June 25, the Spirit announced that Ricketts's fourth-year contract option had been declined, making her a free agent for the 2026 season.
 On August 19, in her first appearance since May, she scored a goal in the Spirit's continental debut, a 7–0 away win over Salvadoran club Alianza in the 2025–26 CONCACAF W Champions Cup group stage.

 Houston Dash

 On October 1, 2025, the Spirit traded Ricketts to the Houston Dash in exchange for in intra-league transfer funds.
 She made one appearance for the Dash, coming on as a late substitute, in the November 2 season finale against the Portland Thorns.

 Boston Legacy

 The same day she was traded to the Dash, NWSL expansion team Boston Legacy announced that Ricketts had agreed to a three-year contract with the club, beginning in 2026, with the mutual option for another year.

 International career

+2023–present: Youth level

 Ricketts trained with the United States under-15 and under-16 teams in 2022.
 Three years later, she trained with the under-18 team before making her under-20 debut at the 2025 CONCACAF Women's U-20 Championship, helping the United States qualify for the 2026 FIFA U-20 Women's World Cup.